 Ron Hines DVM PhD

-Hepatic encephalopathy describes a situation in your dog or cat that results from a failing liver.
+Hepatic encephalopathy describes a situation in your dog or in your cat that is the result of a failing liver.
 When you pet’s liver is no longer healthy, it looses its ability to detoxify waste materials (eg ammonia, glutamine, ɣ-aminobutyric acid agonists, benzodiazepine-like substances as well as proinflamatory cytokines).
 Ammonia levels becoming too high in your dog or cat’s blood stream are a major marker for this problem.
 Ammonia is normally produced by the bacteria in your pet’s intestines and as a normal byproduct of everyday metabolism within your pet’s body.
 Its the liver’s job to convert that ammonia into less toxic urea.
 The traditional explanation of HE is that ammonia buildup in you pet’s blood stream affects the animal’s brain, leading to confusion and mental dysfunction.

 In dogs, heavy burdens of heartworms (caval syndrome) have been known to cause HE.
 In cats, HE has been associated with abnormally low levels of the amino acid arginine.
-In some dog breeds HE is due to a genetically based problem storing copper. (copper storage disease ref1, ref2).
-In pets with copper storage disease, restricting dietary copper sources can slow the disease’s progression.
+In some dog breeds HE is due to a genetically based problem in storing copper. (copper storage disease. (read here & here) In pets with copper storage disease, restricting dietary copper sources can slow the disease’s progression.

-What Signs Would I See If My Cat or Dog Had This Problem?
+What Signs Would I See If My Cat or Dog Had Hepatic Encephalopathy?

 Hepatic encephalopathy is a disease that usually begins gradually.
 Generally, the first sign that owners notice is the pet’s lack of interest – a sort of preoccupation or fog – as if the dog or cat was contemplating things far away.
 That can progress to confusion when decisions need to be made and even snappiness when urged to move or perform some task.

-Signs can progress to prolonged seizures/ convulsions and a semi-comatose condition.
-Pets with these more critical signs are approaching the end of life.
-In some, heroic emergency treatments might restore a semblance of normalcy and gain time.
-But in many cases they will not.
+Your pet’s symptoms can progress to prolonged seizures/ convulsions and even a semi-comatose condition.
+Dogs and cats with these more critical signs are approaching the end of life.
+In a few, heroic emergency treatments might restore a semblance of normalcy and gain a bit of time.
+But in the majority of cases they will not.

-In some cats with HE, the iris color of their eyes are said to assume a lighter metallic color.
+In some cats with HE, the color of the iris of their eyes is said to assume a lighter metallic color.

-Near-normal liver function is essential for many of your pet’s critical body processes; so a lot of other, non-specific symptoms such as poor hair coat, diarrhea, weight loss and vomiting can occur as well.
+Near-to-normal liver function is essential for many of your dog and cat’s critical body functions; so a lot of other, non-specific symptoms such as poor hair coat, diarrhea, weight loss, unsteady gait and vomiting might occur as well.

-It is common for the signs of hepatic encephalopathy to come and go – becoming worse at one time getting better at another.
-That is not the case with other things that affect the brain – things like brain tumors, brain deterioration (encephalomalacia) or hydrocephalus – all of which can result in symptoms similar to HE.
-Sometimes owners notice that symptoms of HE are the worst soon after their pets have eaten.
+It is common for the signs of hepatic encephalopathy in your pet to come and go – becoming more pronounced at one time of day or days, getting better at another.
+That is a key sign.
+Come-and-go symptoms are not the case with other things that affect the brain – things like brain tumors, brain deterioration (encephalomalacia), hydrocephalus, toxic exposure or drug overdose – all of which can result in symptoms quite similar to HE.

 What Test Will My Veterinarian Suggest To Diagnosis This Disease?